rdkcentral/ThunderNanoServices/NetworkControl/doc/NetworkControlPlugin.md

 ### Value

-> The *interface* argument shall be passed as the index to the property, e.g. *NetworkControl.1.status@xyz*. name of interface whose status has to get.
+> The *interface* argument shall be passed as the index to the property, e.g. *NetworkControl.1.status@xyz*.

 ### Result